laravel/docs/validation.md

         ],
     ]);

+> [!WARNING]
+> You should never pass any user controlled request input into the `ignore` method.
+Instead, you should only pass a system generated unique ID such as an auto-incrementing ID or UUID from an Eloquent model instance.
+Otherwise, your application will be vulnerable to an SQL injection attack.

 Instead of passing the model key's value to the `ignore` method, you may also pass the entire model instance.
 Laravel will automatically extract the key from the model:

     Rule::unique('users')->ignore($user)